Posts

 Image

-Alexandre Prevot from Nancy, France / Wikimedia Commons / CC BY-SA 2.0 In the world of Formula 1, intellectual property is a team's most valuable asset.
-In 2007, the sport was rocked by the biggest espionage scandal in its history, known as "Stepneygate" or "Spygate."
-The case involved the two giants of the era, Ferrari and McLaren, in a plot worthy of a Hollywood thriller, blending betrayal, secret documents, and toxic rivalry.
+Alexandre Prevot from Nancy, France / Wikimedia Commons / CC BY-SA 2.0 In your opinion, in the world of F1, what is the most valuable asset?
+Well, I'll answer: it's the intellectual property of the teams.
+The bomb exploded in 2007 in the world of sports with the espionage scandal considered the biggest in history.
+Two giants, Ferrari and McLaren, engaged in completely rotten actions involving betrayal, theft of documents and, worst of all, a highly toxic rivalry.
 It all began with Nigel Stepney, an experienced Ferrari mechanic and engineer who was dissatisfied with his position within the Italian team.
 In an act of vengeance and disloyalty, Stepney began leaking confidential technical information to Mike Coughlan, McLaren's chief designer.
 What seemed like an informal exchange of information soon turned into a massive transfer of data.
 The scandal came to light in an almost comical way.
-Mike Coughlan's wife took a 780-page dossier, containing all the technical secrets of the Ferrari ...
+Mike Coughlan's wife took a 780-page dossier, containing all the technical s...

 Monaco: The Glamour That Defies Modern F1 Logic